Ever heard of blogging addiction?

 The Long Term Side Effects

-- Burnout: When you are addicted to writing blog, you continue to write, write and write.
+- Burnout: When you are addicted to writing blogs, you continue to write, write, and write.
 You feel like you are like a jet on after-burners.
 However, after some time, you suffer burnout and feel out of ideas.

 Are You Addicted?